tomol111/bacpy/README.md

 # BacPy

-Implementation of Bulls and Cows in Python3 - Creating just for learn git and programing :)
+Implementation of Bulls and Cows in Python3 - Creating just for learn git and programing :smile:

 ## Game rules